DeanLight/spannerlib/tutorials/introduction.md

 new brothers(str, str)
 # 'confused' is a relation with one string term.
 new confused(str)
-# 'verb' is a relation with one string term, and one span term
+# 'animal' is a relation with one string term and one span term
-new verb(str, spn)
+new animal(str, spn)
+# 'scores' is a relation with one string term and one int term
+new scores(str, int)
 ```

     start